Fynn9563/VRCX-Image-to-Discord-Uploader/README.md

 ## Note

 -   The VRChat image must be modified by [VRCX](https://github.com/pypy-vrc/VRCX) to contain the necessary metadata.
--   If you don't want to copy your webhook each time you run it, you can replace the string `"https://discord.com/api/webhooks/your-webhook-url"` in the code with your actual webhook URL.
+-   If you don't want to copy your webhook each time you run it, you can add your webhook to DISCORD_BOT_TOKEN`"https://discord.com/api/webhooks/your-webhook-url"` in the code with your actual webhook URL.

 ## Requirements